po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/01-Day/01-Day-LessonPlan.md

 ### 23. Instructor Do: Slack GitHub Guide (2 mins)

-* At this point, slack the GitHub guide (found in `Supplemental > GitHub Help > "Steps to Upload GitHub"`).
+* At this point, slack the GitHub guide (found in `Important > GitHub Help > "Steps to Upload GitHub"`).
 Let them know that this guide will be their best resource on completing their own GitHub pushes.

 ### 24. Students Do: Git Add, Commit, Push (15 mins)